The Difference Between A BV & A ZZP In The Netherlands

 Each type of company has its own advantages and disadvantages, depending on your business needs and goals.
 For example, NVs are suitable for large-scale businesses that need to raise capital from the public.
 Co-operatives are ideal for businesses that prioritize democratic decision-making and community ownership.
 Partnerships are suitable for small businesses that require flexibility and shared responsibility.By working with Lead Out early on in your planning process, we can help determine what business structure is a best fit for your needs and put you in contact with additional professionals who can help organize, gather and submit the appropriate legal documentation, business plans and more for your chosen business structure.

-© 2024 LEAD GoC
+© 2024 Lead GoC

 Contact